 - Dependency means that the person is using to feel normal and has no ability to abstain.
 Students are encouraged to address problems due to alcohol or other drug use as soon as possible.

 It makes no sense to wait until dependency has developed.

-All students are expected to become familiar with materials related to the Drug Free Schools and Communities Act.
-This short video provides the information you need to know.
+All students are expected to become familiar with materials related to the Drug Free Schools and Communities Act which can be found on the Drug and Alcohol Prevention Plan webpage.

 A student in need of assistance to work through alcohol or drug-related problems is encouraged to contact John Boyne in the Counseling and College Success Department or call (608) 616-3418.